 It's not allowed to break any of the rules detailed above regarding uploaded logo work.

-You're not allowed to promote your website, email address or other contact information anywhere on the site such as in your username, logo descriptions, not in comment or in forum topics.
-It's ok to use your business or real name as your username as long as it's not a website or email address format.
+You're not allowed to promote your website, email address or other contact information anywhere on the site such as in your username, in logo descriptions, in comment or in forum topics.
+It's okay to use your business or real name as your username as long as it's not a website or email address format.

 It's not allowed to offend anybody on the site by personal attacks.
-It's ok to criticize each other's work in a professional and helpful manner.
+It's okay to criticize each other's work in a professional and helpful manner.

 On contests please do not post a link to your logo or ask for feedback in comments.
 The comments are strictly for asking questions from contest holder in order to clarify the contest requirements.